Nutrition Questions

 Soy Protein

-The following Hammer Nutrition products are certified kosher under the kosher supervision of Natural Food Certifiers.
+Kosher certified under the kosher supervision of Natural Food Certifiers.

 Hammer Bars